-- We value and promote History through direct teaching and purposeful learning opportunities across different themes throughout the year. - We use planned themes and capitalise on unplanned moments that present themselves to talk about artefacts and significant events to develop conceptual understanding of the passing of time.
-E.g. Birthdays, recent events and experiences and well known points in History. - For each theme we have identified the historical knowledge and skills that we will teach ensuring that knowledge and skills are regularly revisited.
-We cover the following themes: - All about me through this topic children will understand their own place in history - Festivals through this topic children will learn about significant people and events in history e.g. Guy Fawkes - Toys through this topic children will learn how things have changed over time - Animals (including Dinosaurs) through this topic children will learn about significant events in a prehistoric age
+- We value and promote History through direct teaching and purposeful learning opportunities across different themes throughout the year. - Teachers label historical learning as 'History' so that the children understand that they are being 'Historians' and what that means in practice. - We use planned themes and capitalise on unplanned moments that present themselves to talk about artefacts and significant events to develop conceptual understanding of the passing of time.
+E.g. Birthdays, recent events and experiences and well-known points in History. - For each theme we have identified the historical knowledge and skills that we will teach ensuring that knowledge and skills are regularly revisited.
+We cover the following themes: - All about me through this topic children will understand their own place in history - Timelines we set as a first homework, for families to make a timeline of the key events in their child's life so far.
+We look at these as a class and it gives the children an understanding of timelines, sequence and the order of time. - Festivals through this topic children will learn about significant people and events in history e.g. Guy Fawkes, Chinese New Year, Diwali, Christmas, etc. - Toys through this topic children will learn how things have changed over time.
+We visit St. John's Museum in Warwick to find out about Old and New Toys. - Animals (including Dinosaurs) through this topic children will learn about significant events in a prehistoric age

 Children are encouraged to share historical artefacts and events from the past.
 Adults know and understand historical language.
-They take every opportunity to model historical vocabulary and teach historical skills encouraging children to ask questions, compare similarities and differences and draw conclusions.
+They take every opportunity to model historical voca bulary and teach historical skills encouraging children to ask questions, compare similarities and differences and draw conclusions.